antgel/antgel.org/_posts/2011-01-13-a-sabich-haiku.md

 Fear of the unknown tastes good<br>
 Turkey blood unspilt

-This could also be my last haiku, although I have to say I think I've got a knack for it, and I'm not even Japanese.
+This could also be my last haiku.

+(Header image: Sabich in pita.)